Sal and Gabi Break the Universe: Characters

 Main characters include the titular Sal Vidón and Gabi Reál.
 Sal is a fun-loving magician who can reach into other universes.
 After the death of his biological mother several years prior to the start of the book, Sal has been known to find version of his mother from other universes and communicate with them, though they are always different from his version.
 Gabi, a girl who Sal befriends over the course of the first book and grows closer to in the sequel, can be described as the optimistic student president of Culeco Academy.
 Gustavo Vidón is the father of Sal, and a "calamity physicist", who remarried to a woman named Lucy Vidón after his first wife, Floramaria Vidón and Sal's mother, died.
 He is often referred to as Papi by Sal.
-Lucy Vidón, Gustavo Vidón's second wife, is ofter referred to as American Stepmom by Sal.
+Lucy Vidón, Gustavo Vidón's second wife, is often referred to as American Stepmom by Sal.
 Yasmany Robles is one of the book's primary antagonists, though throughout the course of the duology he is revealed to be kinder.
 He is a bully at school who has a hole to another universe created by Sal in his locker.

 Supporting characters include Gladis Machao, a girl who attends Culeco Academy with Sal and Gabi.
 At one point in the book, she comes into contact with an alternative universe version of herself, prompting her to get mad-nine AI named Bonita, Lightning Dad, a weatherman, and Meow Dad, a fat cat from another universe.
 Gabi's true, biological father is never revealed.
 Ignacio "Iggy" Reál is the younger brother of Gabi.
 In the first book, Iggy is an infant, but progresses to the stages of being an early toddler in the second installment in the series.
 Iggy is critically ill upon his birth, so Sal is able to connect him to an alternate-universe version of himself so he can heal.
 Mr. Milgros is a janitor at Caleco Academy.
 In book two, he installs an artificial reality into a toilet.
 Aventura Rios is another girl who attends Culeco Academy, and Doctor Doctorpants is a silly teacher.
 The Entropy Sweeper is an artificial intelligence created by Gustavo.